halannhile/whatsapp-clone/README.md

 This app is not perfect since I just wanted to learn as many technologies as I can in a limited amount of time (finished this build in 1 week).
 In the future, I'd like to add the following features for the app:

-* Authentication with Google Sign-in option so that many people can use this app at the same time, chatting in the same room!
+* Authentication with Google Sign-in option so that many people can use this app at the same time, chatting in the same room! (for now, I have to use Postman to send messages from the other person's perspective)
 * Dynamic rooms with the option to create, delete and join rooms
 * Clickable buttons for attaching files or for searching rooms